UP govt appoints five-member panel on OBC reservation in urban local body elections | Politics

 - India

-The Uttar Pradesh government on Wednesday appointed a five-member commission for providing reservation to Other Backward Classes in urban local body elections.
+The Uttar Pradesh government on Wednesday appointed a five-member commission on reservation to the OBC in urban local body elections, a day after the Allahabad High Court quashed its draft poll notification.

 The panel will be headed by Justice (Retd) Ram Avtar Singh.
 The four other members are retired Indian Administrative Service officers Chaub Singh Verma and Mahendra Kumar, and former legal advisors to the state Santosh Kumar Viskarma and Brajesh Kumar Soni.